 Welcome to September!
 As we head down the final stretch of 2017, I keep asking myself where the days have gone.
 It feels like just a few weeks ago that I posted my spring fashion finds.
 It’s actually been three months!
 I thought today would be good to share an update on my summer thrift fashion finds and related topics.

 I sell most of the items that I find online.
-If you don’t have a Poshmark account, you can receive a free $5 bonus when you sign up with my code PJCPS.
-Mercari is running a promotion currently (as of 9/7/17).
-You can get $10 off when you sign up with the code JENMHM.
-I don't know how long the promotion will last.
-The typical credit is $2.
-Thank you for supporting my blog.
+If you don’t have a Poshmark account, you can receive a free $5 bonus when you sign up with my code SFGIRL2015.
+On Mercari, you can receive $10 when you sign up with the code JENMHM.
+The amount may vary by promotion.

 I notice that when I shop, I stick to several brands that I know and like.
 There is so much out there that I’m sure I’m missing.
 That’s why it’s a good idea to keep expanding your knowledge of brands and in-demand items in order to improve your business and sales.
 I’m trying to branch out, although I’ve been slow at it.
 This summer I sold Nike shoes and Rocky gloves (below) and even some vintage Snoopy cups.
 I probably wouldn’t have picked those up before, but I’m glad I did because they sold.
 It’s an experience learning what sells well and what doesn’t.

 By the way, if you're want to try out thrift shopping or take your thrift shopping to the next level, you can learn how I do it in the ebook How to Thrift Shop Like a Pro: Your Guide to Finding Thrifting Gold.
 It has all my tips and tricks to find the best items like you see here!

 I've created this handout on 200+ top-selling brands to know to help you find the best thrifted items too.
 Click on the button below to grab your copy!